Corporate

 What seem like huge shifts that come out of nowhere are typically not.
 It is the S curve of technology adoption that starts slow.
 The right innovation meets needs not met before, and that’s when momentum builds.
 It gets to a point where suddenly it becomes curved.
 You see the big swing up, and that is where it becomes more mainstream.
 That is when everyone says, ‘Hang on, this is the new wave.’
 But it has been happening for a while.
 If you trace the steps back of these innovations, you see that it is more of a continuum.
 It is really a continuum of technological evolution and how people use technology.
 However, at these periods of time, enough people suddenly realize, yes, this is amazing.
 Now we are moving on to the amazing part of the cloud chapter of the story.
 I think this will be with us forever.
 Just like a bunch of stuff that happened in the mainframe and desktop waves, that technology is still part of what we use today; it is just in a different form.
 When people ask me if the cloud is a fad or a passing thing, my argument is that it is not like all the other stuff before because it never went away.
 The form evolves as technology progresses and as people’s needs evolve.
 Cloud technologies and value are being adopted rapidly now, so our solutions need to keep up with those trends.
 I do not foresee a future where cloud services will not be part of our technology stack.
 It will develop into something even better, and that will be the next wave, but it is just going to be on that continuum.

-As we know, you are the host for the Hot SaaS Challenge and for the Let’s Kick Some SaaS video series.
+As we know, you are the host for the internal Hot SaaS Challenge and Let’s Kick Some SaaS video series to help educate and engage our own employees.
 Could you tell me a little bit about your TV acting experience from college and how that may have helped you today in your role?

 I know that you played soccer for a little bit.
-You’re a man who has lived many lives.
+You’ve lived many lives.
 Can you talk about that a little bit?

 I live a little vicariously through my oldest daughter, who played soccer professionally in Chile.
 She is a talented soccer player who played on two professional first-division teams in Chile.
 We would stream her games on TV to watch her play.